intelsdi-x/snap/README.md

 To contribute to the snap framework, see [our CONTRIBUTING file](CONTRIBUTING.md).
 To give back to a specific plugin, open an issue on its repository.

 ## License
-snap is an Open Source software released under the Apache 2.0 [License](LICENSE).
+snap is Open Source software released under the Apache 2.0 [License](LICENSE).

 ## Maintainers